ChunaoLiu/Pow-Wow/README.md

 - **Mobile:** iOS Application
 - **Story:** A better solution to connecting businesses and consultants.
 - **Market:** Users can either be consultants or businesses.
-- **Habit:** Business will search for professionals when in need and Consultants will respond and work with businesses after inquiry.
+- **Habit:** Business will search for professionals.
+Consultants will respond and work with businesses after inquiry.
 - **Scope:** On Demand, Consulting Platform

 ## Product Spec